bihor/fp_masterquiz/Documentation/Configuration/Index.rst

 showOwnAnswers               integer     Show the answers of the quiz taker?
 0,1 or 2.
 2 showCorrectAnswers           integer     Show the correct answers?
 0, 1 or 2.
 1 showEveryAnswer              integer     Show every answer?
 0, 1 or 2 (see below).
 0
-showAnswersAtFinalPage       boolean     Show solutions at the final page?
+showAnswersAtFinalPage       boolean     Show answers with solutions at the final page?
 1 showAllAnswers               boolean     Show finally all answers (no. of choices)?
 1 showPoints                   boolean     Show the possible/reached points if maximum>0?
 1 showPageNo                   boolean     Show the page number / number of pages?
 1 showQuestionNo               boolean     Show the question no. / no. of questions?
+0 showDetailedCategoryEval     boolean     Show detailed category evaluation if available?
 0 checkAllStars                boolean     Check all stars on star rating by default?
 0 highscoreLimit               integer     Number of entries in the highscore              10 noFormCheck                  boolean     Don´t check for answered questions at all?
 0